bcumming/summer-school/README.md

-== Finite-difference solver for non-linear 2D diffusion-reaction problem
+## Finite-difference solver for non-linear 2D diffusion-reaction problem

-=== How to build
+### How to build

 ```
 $ cd cxx
 $ make
 ```

-=== How to test
+### How to test

 ```
 $ cd cxx
 $ ./main 128 128 10000 1
 ```

-Open resulting output.box in Paraview:
+Open resulting output.bov in Paraview:

 ![paraview.png](images/paraview.png)